vaquarkhan/microservices-recipes-a-free-gitbook/chapters/02-design-principles-and-patterns.md

 2. **Architecture imposes Cognitive Load**.
 3. **Cognitive Load determines Team Performance**.

 The role of the Senior Architect is to intervene in this loop using tools like the Inverse Conway Maneuver, Consumer-Driven Contracts, and Polyglot Persistence to ensure that the system remains a set of loosely coupled services, rather than a fragmented, distributed nightmare.
-The recipes provided here—specific code implementations, historical warnings, and mathematical models—are the weapons against this entropy.
+The recipes provided here-specific code implementations, historical warnings, and mathematical models-are the weapons against this entropy.

 ## Key Terminology Reference